• Skip to main content

 Familiar Hikes in the City

 The easiest way to start is by doing small hikes in your city.
 Your city is a familiar place.
-It’s easy to look up places to hike on Google Maps.
+It’s easy to find hiking trails using Google Maps.

-Tip: Typically, the hiking paths will be indicated with either a green dotted line or a solid line.
+Tip: Typically, hiking paths are indicated with either a green dotted line or a solid line.

-Everyone has a cell phone these days, so carry yours with you wherever you go.
-I use the Samsung Health App to track how far I’ve walked, and where I’m located.
+Everyone has a cell phone these days, so be sure to carry yours with you wherever you go.
+I use the Samsung Health App to track how far I’ve walked and where I’m located.
 It also shows roads and parks around you.
-It’s easy to zoom in and out so you always know where you are in relation to where you parked.
+It’s easy to zoom in and out, so you always know your exact location and where you parked.

 In Edmonton, there are so many hikes in the river valley.
-Some of my favourites hikes are walking from Fort Edmonton Park which allows you two options (walk right or left from there).
-If you hike to the right, you can make a loop by heading toward the Hawrelak Park footbridge and coming back.
+Some of my favourite hikes are walking from Fort Edmonton Park, which allows you two options (walk right or left from there).
+If you hike to the right, you can create a loop by heading toward the Hawrelak Park footbridge and retracing your steps.
 If you go to the left, you’ll head toward the Fort Edmonton footbridge.
 After crossing the bridge, you’ll reach a Y-intersection that will bring you toward Terwillegar (left) or Rio Park (right).
-Whitemud Park is a nice place to walk as well.
+Whitemud Park is also a nice place to walk.

 Hiking with Family or Friends

-If you’re not feeling at ease hiking by yourself, ask a friend or family member who likes to hike to join you.
+If you’re not feeling at ease hiking alone, consider asking a friend or family member who enjoys walking to join you.
 They might be familiar with other places to hike in the city.
-It could make you less nervous to have someone with you that knows where to go and can help direct you.
-It can make you feel less lonely and it’s enjoyable to pass the time and have enjoyable conversations with people you know.
-Having someone by your side can also help boost your confidence so that you might be able to do this alone one day.
+It could make you less nervous to have someone with you who knows where to go and can help direct you.
+It can make you feel less lonely, and it’s enjoyable to pass the time and have pleasant conversations with people you know.
+Having someone by your side can also help boost your confidence to do it alone one day.

-Tip #1: People tend to be friendly.
-If you’re lost, don’t be afraid to ask where you are and what direction you need to be heading.
-There should be someone able to help you, especially out on a weekend when it’s a gorgeous sunny day.
-There’s a high probability many hikers will have the same idea and be out on the trails with you.
+Tip: People tend to be friendly.
+If you’re lost, don’t be afraid to ask where you are and which direction to go.
+There should be someone available to help you, especially on a weekend when it’s a gorgeous, sunny day.
+There’s a high probability that many hikers will have the same idea and be out on the trails with you.
 You don’t have to worry about being by yourself and unable to find your way home.

 It will give you a sense of adventure and should boost your confidence that you’re making progress and trying something that feels more like the wilderness, which was your goal.
-Maybe you’ll be happy that you got yourself this far or maybe you want even more adventures somewhere in the mountains.
+Maybe you’ll be happy that you got yourself this far, or perhaps you want even more adventures somewhere in the mountains.
 But, for the time being, be happy you’ve made it this far!
 Look back at where you started and how far you’ve come!
-Be proud of yourself for hiking these trails.
+Take pride in yourself for hiking these trails.

 Meetup Groups

 Meetup.com groups are great.
-I’ve joined many in the past and even guided my own group.
-The wonderful thing about these groups is that you can find people who share common interests as you.
-Type hiking, kayaking, climbing, etc. to find people who want to partake in the same activities.
-You might have family, friends, or co-workers that are able to join you either on city walks or on the outskirts of the city, but they aren’t always available.
-If you just moved here and might not know anyone yet, meetup groups are a great way to connect with people who are interested in similar outdoor activities.
+I’ve joined many groups in the past and even guided my own.
+The wonderful thing about these groups is that you can find people who share common interests with you.
+Type hiking, kayaking, climbing, etc., to find people who want to partake in the same activities.
+You might have family, friends, or co-workers who can join you either on city walks or the outskirts of the city, but they aren’t always available.
+If you’ve just moved here and don’t know anyone yet, meetup groups are a great way to connect with people who share your interest in similar outdoor activities.

 Joining one of these groups will allow you to locate hiking close to the city and some that are in the wilderness.
 You will get the opportunity to sign up for hikes that interest you while not being alone.
 Trip leaders might be more experienced to show you the way or at least provide some company on an adventure together.
 It will help build your confidence and grow your skills while in different hiking environments.
 It might also introduce you to new hikes and scenery.